Friday, February 16, 2018

 Dr. Simpson’s lecture will include an overview of wine and wine making as well as detailed descriptions of the chemical composition of grapes and wine, laboratory methods for analysis of grapes and wines, sensory and organoleptic methods used for wine, the role of tannin and other phenolic compounds in wine and some potential health aspects of wine.
 Integrated with the talk will be wine samples to demonstrate the different components of wine and wine types with an emphasis on dessert wines such as ports, muscatos, cream sherries, etc.

 Wine Tasting: All lecture attendees must be 21 years of age or older.

-Cost: $15.00 (includes main lecture with wine samples, crackers and cheese).
+Cost: $15.00 (includes main lecture with wine samples, valentine treats, crackers and cheese).
 Make check payable to: Cal Poly Pomona Foundation.
 On the note line add: Simpson Collins College Scholarship.

-For a fee of $35, a registrant will also receive a RANDOM 750 mL bottle of wine from Dr. Simpson’s wine collection.
-The wine will most likely be a California red, port, or dessert wine (from Ficklin, Quady, and Rancho de Philo wineries) or champagne with an original purchase price of between $20 and $100.
-If vintage-dated, it will probably be between 1996 and 2014.
+For a fee of $40, a registrant will also receive a RANDOM 750 mL bottle of wine from Dr. Simpson’s wine collection.
+The wine will most likely be a California red, port, or dessert wine (from Ficklin, Quady, and Rancho de Philo wineries) or champagne with an original purchase price of between $25 and $100.
+If vintage-dated, it will probably be between 1996 and 2015.